 Withdrawing from a Course

 Students may withdraw from the course during their course’s Withdrawal Period.
 For these dates, please check your course syllabus.

-After the Withdraw deadline, students will receive a letter grade for their course.
+If a student has not exited a course before the withdrawal deadline, they will receive a letter grade for that course.

 Students who do not meaningfully participate by the time 20% of the term has passed will be administratively dropped from the course.
 For standard terms, the 20% mark is the third week of the course.
 For intensive terms, the 20% mark is prior to the second week of the course.